Last Updated on February 8, 2023 by Matt

 7. Renew your battery (risk-free)

-If you’ve had your scooter for a while, you’ve probably noticed that the capacity of the battery has been reduced.
+If you’ve had your scooter for a while, you’ve probably noticed that the capacity of the battery has been getting reduced over time.

 This is unavoidable even with modern batteries – they suffer wear and tear with every charging cycle.
 Estimations vary, but your battery will wear out anywhere from 20% to 50% over 1000 charges.

-As already mentioned, a lot of your speed will depend on your battery.
-If you’ve had your scooter for a few years and you’ve noticed a significant drop in maximum speed, it is likely that your battery has been overused.
+As mentioned, a lot of your speed will depend on your battery.
+If you’ve had your scooter for a few years and you’ve noticed a significant drop in maximum speed, it is likely that your battery has started to wear out.

 Renewing it will be a lot cheaper than buying another scooter.